haveyouwantto/faster-whisper-transcription/README.md

 # faster-whisper-transcribe
 Speed up and Improve Accuracy of Whisper Transcription with Faster-Whisper Model

 This efficient script utilizes the Faster-Whisper model (available at https://github.com/guillaumekln/faster-whisper) to generate highly accurate word-level ASS subtitles.
-By leveraging this model, the script achieves a significant speed-up compared to original Whisper model.
+By leveraging this model, the script achieves a significant speed-up and lower VRAM usage compared to original Whisper model.
 Before running the script, be sure to follow the installation instructions for Faster-Whisper.

 ## Example Usage